okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 ### Submission process for API service integrations

-The following is the submission process for API service integrations with the OIN Manager:
+The following steps outline the submission process for API service integrations with the OIN Manager:

 1. Build the integration in your service app.
 1. Sign in to the OIN Manager with your developer-edition org credentials.